 This week was a down week for Netflix on the TV side.
 The two big series we covered last time had their expected week 2 and week 3 drop-offs, which the weekly top ten data indicated.
 Moreover, the two new releases of the week would have failed to chart in Nielsen’s “top ten”, if it still combined originals, acquired and film in the same list.
-(That’s my current back of the envelope for whether something launched well.)
+(That’s my current back-of-the-envelope for whether something launched well.)

 Let’s dig into one of those to put a little bit of context on Netflix’s overall viewing.
-Specifically, The Crew, a Kevin James helmed, NASCAR themed sitcom of 10 episodes, averaging about 27 minutes per episode.
-For the week, it netted 9.3 million hours in total.
-Which, in context, is about half of what Firefly Lane and Crime Scene did last week.
+Specifically, The Crew, a Kevin James-helmed, NASCAR-themed sitcom of 10 episodes, averaging about 27 minutes per episode.
+For the week, it netted 9.3 million hours in total, which, in context, is about half of what Firefly Lane and Crime Scene did last week.
 Even worse, it was launched on a Monday, so it doesn’t have the “we only had three days of data” excuse.

 What fascinates me, and should fascinate you, is that this is a “Kevin James” series.
 Sure, many reading that will be like, “Yeah, I don’t get what the deal with him is.”
-Fair enough but he did helm this:
+Fair enough, but he did helm this:

 Let’s venture a comparison.
 With the tremendously huge caveat that streaming is fundamentally different than linear viewership, it is notable that The Crew had fewer than 10 million total hours viewed.
-We don’t have an apples-to-apples way to compare a full-season of live viewership to one week of binge viewing in a precise way, but no matter how you do it, this show likely stalled out in the middle of the streaming race.
+We don’t have an apples-to-apples way to compare a full season of live viewership to one week of binge viewing in a precise way, but no matter how you do it, this show likely stalled out in the middle of the streaming race.

 Think of it like this, if 10 million Kevin James fans tuned in, then they watched about two episodes each.
 Or only 2 million tuned in and watched all ten episodes.
-In other words, the show either had a small initial audience or low completion rate.
+In other words, the show either had a small initial audience or a low completion rate.
 Or middling for both.
 And since this is streaming, the show will rapidly decay in viewership.
 This was its only shot, short of a second season, to get viewership.